QCDIS/DevOpsTutorial/README.md

 #### Exersise
 Fix the 'DELETE' method to remove this error

-After you fix the error the definition sould looke like this: [swagger.yaml](https://raw.githubusercontent.com/skoulouzis/DevOpsTutorial/req/swagger/swagger_3.yaml)
+After you fix the error the definition should look like this: [swagger.yaml](https://raw.githubusercontent.com/skoulouzis/DevOpsTutorial/req/swagger/swagger_3.yaml)

 ### Add Query Parametres to Grt